babarener/CleaningDataProject/README.md

 1. Open `run_analysis.R` in R or RStudio.
 2. Make sure you have an internet connection — the script will automatically download and unzip the dataset if it’s not already present.
 3. The script will:
+   - Download and unzip the dataset if not already present.
-   - Merge the training and test datasets
+   - Merge training and test datasets.
-   - Extract only mean and standard deviation features
+   - Extract only mean and standard deviation measurements.
-   - Assign descriptive activity names
+   - Replace activity codes with descriptive labels.
-   - Create a tidy summary with averages for each variable by subject and activity
+   - Summarize the data by computing the average of each variable for each activity and subject.
+   - Reshape the data into long format using `melt()` from `data.table`.
+   - Save the final tidy dataset as `tidy_data.txt`.

+## Output Format

-4. The output file `tidy_data.txt` will be created in your working directory.
+The output file `tidy_data.txt` contains the following columns:
+- `Subject`: Identifier for each subject (1 to 30)
+- `Activity`: Descriptive activity name
+- `Feature`: Name of the measurement variable
+- `Average`: Average value of the measurement for each subject-activity-feature combination

+This tidy structure allows easy filtering, grouping, and further analysis.

 ## Project Requirements Addressed